clarkcolet/quantexa-task-coletta/README.md

 -Enable zooming capabilities on the graph charts.
 -Making the graphs dynamic (e.g.: clicking on a specific bar or data point displays the relevant data on the table).
 -Implementation of averages and/or percentages.
+-Filtering the table information according to the different fields.